Volhynia Governorate: History

+Under the Russian Provisional Government administrative power in the governorates was transferred to commissars, who preserved their positions after the proclamation of Ukrainian People's Republic in November 1917.
+Their power was mostly nominal due to the growth of Bolshevik Soviet influence, especially in industrial areas.
+During that time Andrii Vyazlov served as the gubernial commissar of Volhynia.

 During the Ukrainian–Soviet War Zhitomir served as the provisional capital of Ukraine in 1918.

+After the return of Central Rada in March 1918 new commissars were appointed along with military commandants.
+After the establishment of the Hetmanate, in May 1918 those were replaced with Governorate starosts.

 After the Polish-Soviet war in 1920, and according to the Peace of Riga (1921) most of the territory became part of the Second Polish Republic and transformed into the Wołyń Voivodeship, with the capital in Łuck (Lutsk).
 The eastern portion existed until 1925 and was later split into three okruhas: Shepetivka Okruha, Zhytomyr Okruha, and Korosten Okruha.